PedroMTSilva/leco/README.md

 ```

-10. To change the some info, thumbnail image, profile pic and resume:
+10. If you want to change some of the info, thumbnail image, profile pic and resume, you can do the following:

 - Navigate to the "public" folder.

-- There you will see "social-image.png", "resume.pdf", "leandrocorreia.png" and inside src/ you have "config.json".
+- There you will see "social-image.png", "resume.pdf", "leandrocorreia.png" and, inside the "src/" directory, you have "config.json".

-- Do your version and rename your thumbnail as "social-image.png", your profile pic as "profile-pic.png", your resume as "resume.pdf" and change "config.json" as you think best.
+- Make your own version and rename your thumbnail as "social-image.png", your profile picture as "profile-pic.png", your resume as "resume.pdf" and change the "config.json" as you please.

 ## Contributing 🙋

 This project is in development.
-Means that feel free to help and give suggestions.
 Feel free to fork, use and maintain your own version.
+I'm also open to recieving help and suggestions.

 ## License ⚖️